vib-bic-code/hackathon_leuven_2024/careamics_poc/readme.md

 ## usage

 - starts from a csv
-- can be run on HPC slurm/locally
+- can be run on HPC slurm (if needed I will add the nextflow.config on the cluster)/locally
 - using docker or apptainer
 - predict.nf can be used independently from train.nf